Dialogue journal: Writing development

 Increasingly, writing is a critical part of learning in all areas of education—English Language Arts and all content areas.
-The ability to write effectively is a requirement for success at all levels of education from elementary school through high school and in university and adult education classes.
+The ability to write effectively is a requirement for success at all levels of education, from elementary school through high school and in university and adult education classes.
 The current focus of the Common Core State Standards and World-Readiness Standards on academic excellence, including writing, has increased the amount and sophistication of writing that students are engaged in and required to do.

 Research shows that the act of writing deepens understanding of a topic or area of thought, improves the ability to process and express ideas, and can result in increased critical thinking.
 However, when ability to perform on specific writing tasks is the primary or only focus in class, student engagement can suffer.
 Hall and Duffy describe a group of teachers who found that, when they examined the writing of a group of elementary school students and considered what was missing from the children's writing, it was the children themselves who were missing.
 "The boring sentences sounded as if they had been borrowed from basal readers" (p.
 523).

-Studies of dialogue journal writing have shown that students (and the teachers, classroom helpers, or prospective teachers they are writing with) can increase their sense of engagement with each other, learn to express themselves for an audience, and create an atmosphere of openness and expression when that is the focus of the writing.
+Studies of dialogue journal writing have shown that students, including those who are learning from language of instruction (and the teachers, classroom helpers, or prospective teachers they are writing with) can increase their sense of engagement with each other and their self-confidence with writing, learn to express themselves for an audience, and create an atmosphere of openness and expression when that is the focus of the writing.

 At the same time, a question that has been asked and addressed in the literature is, "Do dialogue journals help students to become better at writing and to see themselves as writers?".
 Since dialogue journal writing has many features of conversation/interaction, does that type of writing improve the types of writing desired and required in school?

 The answer to this question, of course, depends on the level of the students, the types of writing they are engaged in and need to carry out, and the nature of the written dialogue.
 Studies seeking to address this question have identified some positive results.

-For example, research on students' writing in dialogue with the teacher and with other students, carried out with elementary school students, high school students, university students, and adults in adult education classes has had the following results.
+For example, research on students' writing in dialogue with the teacher and with other students, carried out with elementary school students, high school students, university students, and adults in adult education classes, with students who are writing in their native language or in a language they are learning, has had the following results.
 Students ...